My Approach

 Developmental Editing

 I began my editing career as a copy editor, so attention to detail is still a large part of my approach even when working as a developmental editor.
-In a developmental edit letter, I not only address issues such as voice, character motivation, and plot but I also note inconsistencies and awkward language if they are prevalent enough to affect the overall manuscript.
+For a developmental edit, I read the manuscript twice.
+After the first read, I send the author brief notes on my first thoughts and impressions of the work and what I feel needs to be addressed.
+We then have a call to discuss these notes, as well as any concerns you have that I haven’t mentioned.
+After that, I do a second read with our conversation in mind and take more detailed notes.
+My developmental edit letters are usually about twenty pages; address elements such as structure, narrative arc, and character development; and include specific examples of strengths, weaknesses, and inconsistencies in the manuscript.
+I will also note inconsistencies and awkward language if they are prevalent enough to affect the overall manuscript.
+Once the author has had a chance to absorb the feedback, I am available for a follow-up conversation to discuss any questions that the notes raise.
+I’m also happy to work in the file, highlighting passages that could be cut or altered, if an author feels that would be helpful.
 I consider myself a guide through the editing process, and I think the greatest satisfaction as an editor is to point out a problem in a manuscript and to suggest a few ways to solve it, but to let the writer navigate their own way to the solution.
 Many times, my feedback has provided the path to the solution, which the author was able to determine on their own, with my guidance.

 ˘ ˘ ˘ ˘ ˘ ˘ ˘